 2.2 The measuring receiver or the spectrum analyser, when computer controlled, can be used to automate measurements and data storage and analysis.
-The system may be stepped to measure on as many frequencies as can be covered in the time between successive measurements on a particular frequency.

 3 Calibration

 It is common practice to calibrate measuring receivers, antennas and antenna cables separately, using nationally or internationally accepted calibration procedures of references.
 But for maximum precision it is recommended to calibrate the antenna, feeder and receiver as a single entity, especially for frequencies below 30 MHz.